MarcinJankowski00/Tasks-list/README.md

 To remove a task from the list, press the red square button to the right of the task.

+To mark all completed tasks, press "Ukończ wszystkie".

+To hide all marked tasks, press "Ukryj ukończone".

+To show all hidden tasks, press "Pokaż ukończone".

 ### Included technologies and conventions:
 - JavaScript
 - CSS